vgurianov/srt/README.md

 python experiment1.py or in IDLE

-Detales see in documentation [documentation](https://vgurianov.github.io/srt/)
+Detales see in the [documentation](https://vgurianov.github.io/srt/)